 The claim that the HPV vaccine causes infertility comes from an economist, with absolutely no background in science, who wrote a lame and eventually retracted article.
 The claim is based on faulty logic, methodology, and statistics to the point that it was laughable.

 I thought I had read it all, but here comes one out of recesses of the anti-vaccine mind – where logic and science disappear into a black hole.
-Gayle DeLong writes another useless article that’s embraced by the anti-vaccine religion because they’ve got nothing else.
+Gayle DeLong’s useless article that the HPV vaccine causes infertility – of course, it’s embraced by the anti-vaccine religion because they’ve got nothing else.

 Of course, the false claims about the HPV vaccine often rely upon pseudoscience produced by anti-vaccine shills like the oft-retracted Shaw and Tomljenovic, the infamous Lyons-Weiler, and the preposterous Shoenfeld.
 Because the anti-vaxxers lack any evidence to support their dislike of the HPV vaccine, they require the appeal to false authority to claim that these discredited pseudoscientists’ work is somehow more important than all of the body evidence, from real, respected scientists, that supports HPV vaccine safety and effectiveness.

 So, let’s take a look at this new study from a non-scientist claiming that the HPV vaccine causes infertility.
 I almost thought about ignoring it, but it’s just too funny.Continue reading “HPV vaccine does not cause infertility – RETRACTED study from Gayle DeLong”